 This barn is the largest remaining structure at the site.

 There was also a rock garden that featured specimens from "all 48 states" (Alaska and Hawaii did not join the Union until 1959) and "almost every country in the world".
 In the midst of the rock garden a series of miniature panorama highlighted moments of Texas history.
-Cabins were rented out and a spring fed lake offered fishing opportunities (the dam creating the lake was torn down when the City of Austin acquired the property for Walnut Creek Park).
+Cabins were rented out and a spring fed lake offered fishing opportunities (the dam creating the lake was torn down when the City of

 The cages at Coxville Zoo came in all shapes and sizes.